ligurio/zabbix-virtuozzo-template/README.md

-## Zabbix Template for Parallels Cloud Server
+## Zabbix Template for Virtuozzo

-This is a template for [Zabbix](http://www.zabbix.com/), allowing to monitor servers with [Parallels Cloud Server](http://www.parallels.com/products/pcs/).
+This is a template for [Zabbix](http://www.zabbix.com/), allowing to monitor servers with [Virtuozzo](http://www.odin.com/products/virtuozzo/).

 If you're just getting started with Zabbix, it is highly recommended that you read the official [Zabbix official documentation](https://www.zabbix.com/documentation/2.2/manual) first.

 ### Features
-The Parallels Cloud Server template supports all available PCS values provided by SNMP.
+The Virtuozzo template supports all available Virtuozzo values provided by SNMP.

-### How to setup SNMP in Parallels Cloud Server
+### How to setup SNMP in Virtuozzo

 * yum install -y rmond
 * service snmpd start